 In March 2003, there are many Level 3 Milestones concerning various aspects of calibration.
 A draft of the bandpass calibration plan will be presented, following publication and review of an ALMA Memo describing limitations of bandpass calibration using astronomical sources.
 Also, a draft of the phase and amplitude calibration plans will be produced, including total power calibration of ALMA.
 A further Level 3 Milestone will review the SSR plan for all phase calibration techniques.
-Other items scheduled for March include a draft of the antenna location determination plan, a draft of the delay calibration plan, a draft of an pointing plans, reference pointing plans, focus calibration plans, and a draft of an operational model for calibration, including ideas on sequence of moves and calibrations, dynamic scheduling, and number of antennas needed in calibration subarrays.
+Other items scheduled for March include a draft of the antenna location determination plan, a draft of the delay calibration plan, a draft of an operational model for calibration, including ideas on sequence of moves and calibrations, dynamic scheduling, and number of antennas needed in calibration subarrays.